edespino/cloudberry-site/docs/data-loading/load-data-using-gpload.md

 title: Load Data Using gpload
 ---

-# Load Data into Cloudberry Database Using `gpload`
+# Load Data into Apache Cloudberry Using `gpload`

-The `gpload` utility of Cloudberry Database loads data using readable external tables and the Cloudberry Database parallel file server (gpfdist).
+The `gpload` utility of Apache Cloudberry loads data using readable external tables and the Apache Cloudberry parallel file server (gpfdist).
 It handles parallel file-based external table setup and allows users to configure their data format, external table definition, and gpfdist setup in a single configuration file.

 :::tip
 In `gpload`, `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes `" "` to identify the column.